Radio Ambulante

 Radio Ambulante is a Spanish-language podcast which publishes stories about Latin America.
-It is created primarily by the Peruvian writer Daniel Alarcón.
+It was created primarily by the Peruvian writer Daniel Alarcón.
 The first three seasons were launched in 2012, and since 2016, Radio Ambulante has been distributed weekly by National Public Radio.

 Format

 Radio Ambulante is a narrative podcast based in San Francisco, which combines storytelling with investigative journalism.
 Among other things, it deals with themes like human rights, immigration, political and socioeconomic crises, gender identity and mental health.
-It publishes 24 episodes in each season, generally between 25 and 55 minutes; as of May 2019, it had produced almost 140 episodes.
+It publishes 24 episodes in each season, generally between 25 and 55 minutes.
+As of May 2019, it had produced almost 140 episodes.

 History

 In 2007, the BBC invited Daniel Alarcón to make a radio documentary about the migration of Peruvians from the Andes to Lima.
-The final product was published in English, and many of the Spanish interviews that he had done weren't used or were doubled over by actors.
+The final product was published in English, and many of the Spanish interviews that he had done weren't used or were dubbed over by actors.
 Later, in an interview with The New York Times, Alarcón recalled being frustrated by having to tell a story from Latin America without more Spanish-speaking people.

 The idea to create Radio Ambulante came on January 11, 2011, in San Francisco, according to Alarcón and Carolina Guerrero (the CEO).
 Months later, the journalist Annie Correal became the cofounder.
 They also hired Martina Castro as cofounder and sound designer for the podcast, and in January 2012, Camila Segura joined as well.

 With a team of five employees and a pilot season, they launched a Kickstarter campaign to raise money for the first season.
 The campaign received more than 600 donations, which totaled to over $46,000.

 As of 2015, the podcast has 1.5 million annual downloads.
 In 2016 they joined National Public Radio, the public radio station of the United States, and since then the show has had over 5 million annual downloads and a team of 23 employees.